zingale/computational_astrophysics/content/machine-learning/machine-learning-in-astro.md

 * [Machine and Deep Learning Applied to Galaxy Morphology -- A Comparative Study](https://arxiv.org/abs/1901.07047) by Barchi et al.

-* [Identifying Exoplanets with Machine Learning Methods: A Preliminary Study](https://arxiv.org/abs/2204.00721) et Jin et al.
+* [Identifying Exoplanets with Machine Learning Methods: A Preliminary Study](https://arxiv.org/abs/2204.00721) by Jin et al.

 Some theoretical examples: